awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 # Network load balancing on Amazon EKS<a name="network-load-balancing"></a>

 When you create a Kubernetes `Service` of type `LoadBalancer`, an AWS Network Load Balancer \(NLB\) is provisioned that load balances network traffic\.
-For more information about NLBs, see [What is a Network Load Balancer?](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)\.
+For more information about AWS NLBs, see [What is a Network Load Balancer?](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)\.
 For more information about a Kubernetes Service, see [Service](https://kubernetes.io/docs/concepts/services-networking/service/) in the Kubernetes documentation\.
 NLBs can be used with Pods deployed to Amazon EC2 nodes or to AWS Fargate IP targets\.
-You can deploy an AWS load balancer to a public or private subnet\.
+You can deploy an AWS NLB to a public or private subnet\.

 Network traffic is load balanced at L4 of the OSI model\.
 To load balance application traffic at L7, you deploy a Kubernetes `Ingress`, which provisions an AWS Application Load Balancer \(ALB\)\.
 For more information, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
 To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://docs.aws.amazon.com/elasticloadbalancing/features/) on the AWS website\.

-In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* target\)\.
+In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* target\) using the AWS Load Balancer Controller\.
+For more information, see [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) on GitHub\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.
-For more information, see [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) on GitHub\.

 **Important**
-With the `2.2.0` and later releases of the [AWS Load Balancer Controller](aws-load-balancer-controller.md), the [Kubernetes in\-tree Service load balancer controller](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) has been phased out, and is only receiving critical bug fixes\.
-When provisioning new network load balancers for Services of type `LoadBalancer`, we recommend using the AWS Load Balancer Controller\.
-The information in this topic assumes that you're using the AWS Load Balancer Controller, not the Kubernetes in\-tree controller\.
+With the `2.2.0` and later releases of the [AWS Load Balancer Controller](aws-load-balancer-controller.md), the [Kubernetes in\-tree legacy AWS cloud provider load balancer controller](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) has been phased out, and is only receiving critical bug fixes\.
+For more information, see [Legacy Cloud Provider](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/#legacy-cloud-provider) in the AWS Load Balancer Controller documentation\.
+When provisioning new NLBs for Services of type `LoadBalancer`, we recommend using the AWS Load Balancer Controller\.
+If you still need to create a network load balancer with instance targets using the Kubernetes in\-tree legacy controller, see [Type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in the Kubernetes documentation\.
+The information in this topic is about the AWS Load Balancer Controller, not the legacy AWS Cloud Provider controller\.
+Service annotations are different when using the AWS Load Balancer Controller than they are when using the legacy controller\.
+Make sure to review the [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/) for the AWS Load Balancer Controller before deploying Services\.

 **Prerequisites**

-Before you can load balance network traffic to an application, you must meet the following requirements\.
+Before you can load balance network traffic, you must meet the following requirements\.
++ Have the AWS Load Balancer Controller deployed on your cluster\.
+For more information, see [AWS Load Balancer Controller](aws-load-balancer-controller.md)\.
+We recommend version 2\.3\.0 or later\.
 + At least one subnet\.
 If multiple tagged subnets are found in an Availability Zone, the controller chooses the first subnet whose subnet ID comes first lexicographically\.
-+ If you're using the AWS Load Balancer controller version `v2.1.1` or earlier, subnets must be tagged as follows\.
++ If you're using the AWS Load Balancer Controller version `v2.1.1` or earlier, subnets must be tagged as follows\.
 If using version 2\.1\.2 or later, this tag is optional\.
 You might want to tag a subnet if you have multiple clusters running in the same VPC, or multiple AWS services sharing subnets in a VPC, and want more control over where load balancers are provisioned for each cluster\.
 If you explicitly specify subnet IDs as an annotation on a Service object, then Kubernetes and the AWS Load Balancer Controller use those subnets directly to create the load balancer\.
 Subnet tagging isn't required if you choose to use this method for provisioning load balancers and you can skip the following private and public subnet tagging requirements\.
 Replace *`cluster-name`* with your cluster name\.
   + **Key** – `kubernetes.io/cluster/cluster-name`
   + **Value** – `shared` or `owned`
 + Your public and private subnets must meet the following requirements, unless you explicitly specify subnet IDs as an annotation on a Service or Ingress object\.
 If you provision load balancers by explicitly specifying subnet IDs as an annotation on a Service or Ingress object, then Kubernetes and the AWS Load Balancer Controller use those subnets directly to create the load balancer and the following tags aren't required\.